 - has been edited to better match the requirements of an online document.

-The National ice Skating Association (NISA) is the Governing Body for ice skating in the UK.
-Its mission is to promote, develop and support all ice skating disciplines, within a safe and constructive environment that provides participants the opportunity to fulfil their potential and personal goals, within a recreational, fitness or competitive activity.
+BIS, formerly The National ice Skating Association (NISA) is the Governing Body for ice skating in the UK.
+Its mission is to promote, develop and support all ice skating disciplines, within a safe and constructive environment that provides participants the opportunity to fulfiltheir potential and personal goals, within a recreational, fitness or competitive activity.

 “Skate for Fun, Skate for Gold”, Skate for Life

-NISA is recognised by the Sports Councils (UK Sport, Sport England, Scottish Sports Council, Sports Council for Wales and Sports Council for Northern Ireland) as the governing body of ice skating in the UK.
+BIS is recognised by the Sports Councils (UK Sport, Sport England, Scottish Sports Council, Sports Council for Wales and Sports Council for Northern Ireland) as the governing body of ice skating in the UK.
 It is affiliated to the International Skating Union (ISU), the international governing body for ice skating disciplines.
 The National Ice Skating Association of UK (NISA) is one of the oldest governing bodies in the UK, being founded as the National Skating Association of Great Britain (NISA) in February 1879.
-The NSA took part in founding the ISU.
-NISA's current functions can be summarised as follows:
+NISA took part in founding the ISU.
+BIS’s current functions can be summarised as follows:

 - Membership subscriptions and servicing